jbrea/NOMAD.jl/README.md

 opt = Opt(ev, UPPER_BOUND = [5, 6], LOWER_BOUND = [-2, -6], X0 = [1, 2])
 optimize(opt)
 ```
+The array of constraints can contain functions (for which the default type
+`:PB` is assumed) or tuples of the form (type of constraint, function).
+The
+keyword argument `vectorin = false` (default `true`) is set to indicate that the
+functions provided in this examples do not take a vector as input but 2 scalar
+arguments.

 ```julia
 using NOMAD